What is the Tri-Pak Resonator used for?

 Please email or call us if you have any questions

-When you click on the Add to Cart button your shopping cart will appear below.
+When you click on the Add to Cart button your shopping cart will appear at the top of this page.
 If you wish to add more than one Tri-Pak Resonator click again on the Add to Cart button.
-If you add a product to the shopping cart on this page it will appear in the cart at the bottom of each further product page you visit on this website, and will update if you add more products to it.
+If you add a product to the shopping cart on this page it will appear in the cart at the top of each further product page you visit on this website, and will update if you add more products to it.

 If you change your mind you may edit your shopping cart before checking out.